Francisco Gavidia: Works

 The work of Gavidia reaches encyclopedic proportions.
 He worked in poetry, theater, history, music, essay, pedagogy, philosophy, politics, journalism, literary criticism and translation.
 His vast knowledge was nurtured from classical literature, siglo de oro español the Golden Age, French culture and his language, and the reading of German, Italian and Oriental authors.
 He came to create a new language to be universally understood, which had the name "Salvador Language".
 In addition, he was a precursor in the treatment of indigenous issues and ideologist of the unionismo centroamericano.

 In a country whose art received a strong European influence, Gavidia honored the Salvadoran identity and ethnic values, broke with that pattern and from there, other writers decided to follow that literary line.
 One can observe its influence in artists like Salarrué, Claudia Lars and Arturo Ambrogi.
 He introduced the story with a literary identity typical of its reality, an amalgam of pre-Columbian Indian themes such as legends and myths, is also considered the precursor of Salvadoran theater.
 Between its dramaturgy stands Ursino, the tower of ivory and Jupiter.
 The longing for identity, freedom and justice is also reflected in his poetry, which at the time many failed to assimilate because the desire to universalize Salvadoran idiosyncrasy was a fact not understandable for his time and for his peers.

 Already in his work "Versos", he uses some of the main characteristics of vocabulary, rhythm and poetical metre that, soon after, would encode and to devote masterfully Rubén Darío.
 Subsequently, Gavidia evolved in the particular modulation of his own poetic voice, until he came to the cultivation of a conceptual reflection that reaches its maximum splendor in the poem entitled "Sóteer o Tierra de preseas" (1949), a modern epic song that, to a large extent, constitutes his masterpiece and his great literary legacy.

-But between that initial romantic stage and this profound lyrical introspection of his age provecta fits a copious creative production and essay that went through many different stages and was contagious of multiple aesthetic trends.
+But between that initial romantic stage and this lyrical introspection, Gavidia created works and an essay that went through many different stages and aesthetic trends.

 Indeed, Gavidia himself was able to evolve from a late romanticism (or a pre-modernist glimpse) into dramas such as "Jupiter" (1885) or "Ursino" (1889), to a conceptual epic manifested in the dramatic poem entitled La princesa Citalá (1944).
 On average, there are some plays as different from one another, such as Conde de San Salvador or El Dios de las Cosas (1901), Lucía Lasso o Los piratas (1914), La torre de marfil (1920) and Héspero (1931).